gvwilson/sdxpy/en/src/binary/index.md

 ---
 title: "Binary Storage"
 syllabus:
-- FIXME
+-   Programs usually store integers using two's complement rather than sign and magnitude.
+-   Floating-point numbers have a sign, a mantissa, and an exponent.
+-   Characters are usually encoded as bytes using either ASCII, UTF-8, or UTF-32.
+-   Programs can use bitwise operators to manipulate the bits representing data directly.
+-   The relative error in a floating point number is usually more important than the absolute error.
+-   Low-level compiled languages usually store raw values, while high-level interpreted languages use boxed values.
+-   Sets of values can be packed into contiguous byte arrays for efficient transmission and storage.
 ---

 Python and other high-level languages shield programmers from low-level details, but sooner or later someone has to worry about bits and bytes.
-This chapter explores computers represent numbers and text and how to work with binary data.
+This chapter explores how computers represent numbers and text and shows how to work with binary data.

 ## Integers {: #binary-int}

 Let's start by looking at how integers are stored.
-The natural way to do this with ones and zeroes is to use base 2, so 1001 in binary is (1×8)+(0×4)+(0×2)+(1×1) or 9 base 10.
+The natural way to do this with ones and zeroes uses base 2, so 1001 in binary is (1×8)+(0×4)+(0×2)+(1×1) or 9 base 10.
 We can handle negative numbers by reserving the top bit for the sign, so that 01001 is +9 and 11001 is -9.